Protecting Your Family & Your Retirement From a Long Term Care Event

 Asset Based Long Term Care Insurance

-Introduction into some Asset Based Long Term Care Policy’s.
+Introduction into some Asset Based Long Term Care Policies.

-NationWide CareMatters II is best suited for individuals looking for the maximum amount of benefits they can get for their money and a nice death benefit amount if they pass away and never use the policy.
+NationWide CareMatters II is best suited for individuals looking for the maximum amount of long term care benefits they can get for their money and a nice death benefit amount if they pass away and never use the policy.
+NationWide CareMatters II is a Cash Indemnity Plan

-Then there is Securian SecureCare, another great product, that has the best and quickest return of premium (ROP) cash value if you decide you no longer need or want the coverage and provides the best death benefit to your beneficiaries should you pass away and never use the policy.
+Securian SecureCare, another great product, that has the best and quickest return of premium (ROP) in cash value if you decide you no longer need or want the coverage and provide the best death benefit to your beneficiaries should you pass away and never use the policy.
+Securian Secure Care is a Cash Indemnity Plan.

-Which Product is best for you?
-Well you can read more about them by clicking on the links, also feel free to reach out to Cliff Marshall by phone or email anytime and he can work some personal proposals up to find one which one offers the most coverage.
+Which product is best for you?
+You can read more about them by clicking on the links and also feel free to reach out to Cliff Marshall by phone or email anytime and he can work on some personal proposals to find one which one offers the most coverage and suits your needs the best.

 These function like conventional annuities, offering guaranteed returns and preservation of principle.
 However they also offer asset leverage, for example